KevinGossentCap/sfdx-kgo-plugin/README.md

                                target org.
 Not required if the `target-org` configuration variable is already set.

 GLOBAL FLAGS
+  --flags-dir=<value>  Import flag values from a directory.
   --json               Format output as json.

-DESCRIPTION
-  Read Metadata using the CRUD Metadata API.

-  undefined

 EXAMPLES
   $ sf kgo source read -m "Profile:Admin"